azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 After installing org policy, you must have observed command creates policy folder in local machine with some default folders and files.

-If you dont have policies, you can always download it using below command
+If you don't have policies, you can always download it using command

 These files gets uploaded to policy storage with below mapping

+\<TODO> Talk about each file role

 #### Working with ‘local’ mode (policy dev-test-debug)